Finnish Group Scraps Nuclear Plant Deal With Russias Rosatom - UrduPoint

 The proposed 1,200-megawatt Russian-designed reactor was to be built in Pyhajoki, about 100 kilometres (60 miles) from the port of Oulu in northern Finland.

-The Hanhikivi 1 project, of which Rosatom owns a 34-percent stake with the remainder held by a Finnish consortium, had been delayed several times and the construction permit had not yet been granted.
+The Hanhikivi 1 project, in which Rosatom owns a 34-percent stake with the remainder held by a Finnish consortium, had been delayed several times and the construction permit had not yet been granted.

+Construction was to have begun in 2023 and electricity production in 2029.

+Fennovoima, which had already poured 600-700 million Euros into the project, said issues with the delivery had accumulated "years before" and the contract was not terminated solely because of the war.

 Two days before Russia's invasion of Ukraine, the Finnish government had said it was re-evaluating the security risks for the 7.5-billion-euro deal.